alchemycodelab/work-with-us/README.md

 ### Why?

-We want to get a sense of who you are as a technologist.
-How you talk about code, field questions, and what you are interested in technically.
+We want to get a sense of who you are as a technologist, how you talk about code, field questions, and what you are interested in technically.

 ## Interviews